 If you purchased your subscriptions from an Acronis partner, register them manually using the Enter new registration code link.
 The registration codes come with the purchase confirmation e-mail.

-Next, install Acronis software (if not yet installed) and assign (p.
-237) each subscription to a machine.
-The subscriptions become activated.
-After that, you can start backing up to Acronis Online Backup Storage.
+Next, install Acronis software (if not yet installed) and start backing up to Acronis Cloud Storage.

 12.3 Choosing a subscription

 Volume subscriptions